wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

   This is especially useful on the VVX101 since it supports a maximum of 1 SIP line and does not support function keys.

-.. note:: (XiVO HA cluster) BLF function key saved on the master node are not available.
+.. note:: (Wazo HA cluster) BLF function key saved on the master node are not available.

 Supported expansion modules: